top of page

 The noun 'delegation' has its etymological origins in Latin, deriving from the word 'delegare.'
 In Latin, 'de' means 'from' or 'away,' and 'legare' means 'to send' or 'to appoint as a representative.'
 Therefore, 'delegare' meant the act of sending someone away with a specific task or assigning authority to represent another.
 Over time, this term was adapted into English as 'delegation,' retaining its fundamental meaning of entrusting responsibility or authority to a group of individuals or representatives.
 The etymology of 'delegation' underscores the concept of assigning tasks or authority to others in a formal and organized manner, often for the purpose of efficient governance, decision-making, or representation.

-Quiz: Find the meaning of the noun delegation:
+Find the correct meaning of the noun delegation:

 Try Again!